-Wine for shipping and transport is usually packed in wooden crates, more rarely in strong cardboard boxes.
-The internationally customary quantity for crates is 12 bottles of 0.75 litres.
-This quantity is due to the fact that it can be carried comfortably by one person.
-The wine bottles are packed lying in the crate.
-If production quantities are indicated in "crates", this refers almost exclusively to crates with 12 bottles.
-Wines intended for longer bottle aging are packed in sturdy crates made of mostly spruce wood.
-Wines offered in unopened crates are considered particularly valuable in the special trade.
-They are labelled OHK = Original Wooden Case (OWC = Original Wooden Case, in French CBO = Caisse en Bois Original).
-A case with six bottles of two different types or four bottles of three different types is called a "split case", a case with twelve different types is called a "mixed case".
-It is also common to find packaging in cartons of six bottles, although these are usually upright.
+The packaging of wine for shipping and transport is mostly done in wooden crates, more rarely in strong cardboard boxes.
+The usual international quantity for crates is 12 bottles of 0.75 litres.
+This quantity was chosen because it can be carried comfortably by one person.
+The wine bottles are packed horizontally in the crate (as opposed to in cartons).
+If production quantities are given in "crates", this refers almost exclusively to crates with 12 bottles.
+Wines intended for longer bottle ageing are packed in sturdy crates usually made of spruce wood.
+However, there are also special crates for one, two, three or six bottles with corresponding fixation (see picture in the middle).